Skip to main content

 8. Keep it brief

 When in doubt, cut an extra question or two.
-Especially for your first few questionnaires, focusing on simple, short, and effective lists is the best way to get quality results for your team.
+Especially for your first few questionnaires, simple, short, and effective lists get the best-quality results.

-Once you’ve completed your question list, spend some extra time making it look aesthetically pleasing.
-Adding company branding, such as logos, custom art, or company colors, can make your questionnaire stand out to your participants.
+Once your question list is complete, spend time making it look polished.
+Company branding—logos, custom art, or brand colors—helps your questionnaire stand out to participants.

 10. Test your questionnaire

-Finally, before you make your questionnaire available to the public, test it with a smaller group.
-This is key to identifying problematic questions or glitches in your technology before they become larger-scale issues.
+Before making your questionnaire public, test it with a smaller group.
+This catches problematic questions or technical glitches before they become larger-scale issues.

 Putting it all together

-Questionnaires are essential for all research fields, including high-quality user and brand awareness research.
+Questionnaires are essential across research fields, including user and research.

 Do you want to discover previous survey findings faster?